 |Native Area||South Africa|

 This plant is relatively easy to care for when you provide it with the proper conditions and care.
 Providing your flapjack succulent gets plenty of natural light and warmth, it isn't overwatered, and it's planted or potted in soil with good drainage, you can expect rapid and healthy growth.

-As you would expect from a succulent that is native to South Africa and the surrounding areas, the Flapjack likes a lot of sun.
-It can do fine in a partial sun position.
+As you would expect from a succulent native to South Africa and the surrounding areas, the flapjack likes a lot of sun, but it also does fine in a partial sun position.
 In the hot, sunny summer months, know that you may need to offer your flapjack a little protection against intense direct sunlight to keep the leaves from having leaf scorch damage.

-Flapjack Succulents prefer well-drained soil.
+Like most succulents, flapjack succulents prefer well-drained soil.
 A sandy or loamy variety that doesn't retain too much moisture will help ensure they thrive.
 Most garden centers and nurseries carry cactus or succulent potting soil mixes.
 Select a clay pot with good drainage if you are growing your plant indoors.

 Temperature and Humidity